 The nightly price you’ll pay at the Circus Circus RV Park will vary depending on the time of year, and on how big of space you’ll need.

-This $36 to $56 nightly fee range seems pretty standard, as I searched for random nights over the course of several months.
-However as with other places in Las Vegas, prices jump on New Year’s Eve and other busy holidays.
-Rates at the RV park, for example, were $81 per night on New Year’s Eve.
+This $29 to $61 nightly fee range seems pretty standard, as I searched for random nights over the course of several months.
+Weekends are more expensive than a Monday, as you might expect.
+In addition, as with other places in Las Vegas, prices jump on New Year’s Eve and other busy holidays.
+Rates at the RV park, for example, were $81 per night on New Year’s Eve last year.

 (Here’s the r.v. park pool (on the left), and registration/gift shop on the right).